Israr/microk8s_basic_tutorial/README.md

 $ k create token default
 ```

-Expose dashboard on a nodeport
+Expose dashboard on a nodeport (NodePorts can be in range 30000 - 32767)

 ```yaml
 kind: Service